 It would mean that this bread is pure health food.
 Sure, I’ll go with that.

-This bread is based on that recipe, but it’s vegan and refined sugar-free.
+This maple bread is vegan and refined sugar-free.
 That’s right, there are no eggs in this fluffy-rising loaf with a soft, moist, open crumb.

 This loaf has a firmer outer crust, with a soft, ridiculously moist, dense yet springy interior.